YunRuiHuang/ICSI499Project/database/readme.md

   - method = GET

-    summary: find the user and jump to it home page
+    summary: find the user and return user information or err

-    description: This method use to jump to the user information page
+    description: This method use to get the user information by id